Antheraea polyphemus: Life cycle

 Two broods generally hatch each year throughout the United States, one in early spring and one in late summer.
-The moths close and then must pump their wings with fluid (hemolymph) to extend them.
-The females emit pheromones, which the male can detect through his large, plumose (feathery) antennae.
+This typically occurs in the afternoon with males typically emerging several days earlier than the females from the same brood.
+The moths eclose and then must pump their wings with fluid (hemolymph) to extend them.

+The females emit pheromones to attract male mates.
+These sex-attractant pheromones are released and can attract males from a distance at the beginning of late evening of the day of emergence.
+The maximal attraction of the males is during the last two hours preceding sunrise.
+The males can detect these pheromones by specialized detection units called Trichoid sensilla on their antenna.
+These hair-like structures contain 1-3 pheromone responsive neurons, which extend their sensory dendrites in the sensillum shaft, a sensory organ protruding from the cuticle.
 Males can fly for miles to reach a female.
+Since the Polyphemus moth is mostly nocturnal, the adult moths will become active at dusk and throughout the night in search of mates.

 After the moths mate, the female spends the majority of the remainder of her life laying eggs, while the male may mate several more times.
 Adults of this family of moths have vestigial mouths, meaning their mouth parts have been reduced.
 Because of this, they do not eat and only live as adults for less than one week.

 In captivity, this moth is much more difficult to breed than other American saturniids such as Hyalophora cecropia, Callosamia promethea, or Actias luna.
 Kept in a cage, the male and female tend to ignore each other, unless a food plant (particularly oak leaves) is present.